 • Q: In other articles you mention a method for the ‘Ratio of Means’.
 I miss it here.

 A: Only the 2×2×2 Crossover Design is implemented in sampleN.RatioF().
-For a crude [sic] estimate half the obtained sample size for 4-period full replicate designs.
+For a crude [sic] estimate half the obtained sample size of a four period full replicate designs.
 However, I definitely don’t recommend that.

 • Q: Is it possible to simulate power of studies?